smooren-veneta/VenetaRecuitment/Recruitment_usecase/Veneta.Recruitment.ConsumerService/README.md

 # Api crawler

 ## Objective:
-Create a solution that pulls all the customers and stores it seperatly.
+Create a seperate solution that pulls all the customers and stores it seperatly.

 You have 6 hours to complete as much as possible.